Looking to write, record, produce, and publish your own hit songs from home?

 A MIDI controller is a great piece of kit to have on hand, especially if you play a bit of piano or keyboard or intend to learn how to play.

-MIDI controllers don’t produce any sound on their own, but it’s kind of like having 1,000 instruments in one, because you can control software VST instruments with your MIDI controller.
+MIDI controllers don’t produce any sound on their own, but it’s kind of like having 1,000 instruments in one, because you can control software VST instruments (like midi keyboard software) with your MIDI controller.

 MIDI sequencing can be done by hand (“drawing it in”), so a MIDI controller is optional.
 I still like to keep one around myself.